ProfessionalCSharp/ProfessionalCSharp7/Networking/Readme.md

     * SocketServer (using `Socket` to create a server)
     * SocketClient (using `Socket` to create a client)

-To build and run the .NET Core samples, please install
+To build and run the .NET Core samples, please install one of these tools:

-* Visual Studio 2017 with the .NET Core workload
+* Visual Studio 2017 Update 5 with the .NET Core workload
+* Visual Studio for Mac
+* Visual Studio Code

-> WinAppTcpClient needs Visual Studio 2017 Update 4 and Windows 10 Fall Creator Update
+The WinAppTcpClient sample needs Windows 10 and Visual Studio 2017 with the Universal Windows Platform development workload.
+The other samples can be used on other platforms.
+The WPFAppTcpClient needs a Windows system.

-Please download and install the tools from [.NET Core downloads](https://www.microsoft.com/net/core#windows).
+Please download and install the tools from [.NET Core downloads](https://www.microsoft.com/net/core).

 For code comments and issues please check [Professional C#'s GitHub Repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp7)